Caradon & Looe - The Canal, Railways and Mines

 The Looe Valley Line heritage project is brought to you by the Devon & Cornwall Rail Partnership.

-It is funded by the GWR Customer and Communities Improvement Fund and the Designated Community Rail Development Fund, a joint initiative of the Department for Transport and ACoRP, the Association of Community Rail Partnerships.
+It was funded by the GWR Customer and Communities Improvement Fund and the Designated Community Rail Development Fund, a joint initiative of the Department for Transport and the Association of Community Rail Partnerships (now Community Rail Network).